Image

 The more advanced macronarians (the Titanosauriformes) are specialized by:

-Astrodon (State Dinosaur of Maryland; Early Cretaceous of Maryland, and possibly Texas) is a titanosauriform, as is as is gigantic Sauroposeidon of Early Cretaceous western North America.
+Astrodon (State Dinosaur of Maryland; Early Cretaceous of Maryland, and possibly Texas) is a titanosauriform, as is as is gigantic Sauroposeidon (which includes specimens previously called "Paluxysaurus" of Early Cretaceous western North America.
 Three major clades of titanosauriform include the Brachiosauridae, the Euhelopodidae, and Titanosauria.

 Brachiosauridae (Middle Jurassic to Early Cretaceous) are very distinctive.
 They are characterized by:

 The result is that brachiosaurids were built "up hill", making them some of the tallest animals that ever lived.
 Best known are Late Jurassic Brachiosaurus of North America, Giraffatitan of Africa, Lusotitan and Europasaurus of the Late Jurassic of Europe, and Early Cretaceous Abydosaurus, Venenosaurus, and Cedarosaurus of western North America.
-Early Late Jurassic Vouivria appears to be the oldest and most primitive brachiosaurid.
+Early Late Jurassic Vouivria of Europe and Middle Jurassic Atlasaurus of North Africa appear to be the oldest and most primitive brachiosaurids.

 The Euhelopodidae is a clade of ultra-long-necked Cretaceous titanosauriforms.
 Most known taxa are from Asia, but Late Jurassic African Australodocus may be a primitive euhelopodid (alternatively, it may be a brachiosaurid, more consistent with its age and location).
 Euhelopodids include (among others) Early Cretaceous Euhelopus, Qiaowanlong, Phuwiangosaurus, and early Late Cretaceous Erketu.
 Daxiatitan and Ruyangosaurus of the early Late Cretaceous of China may both be euhelopodids: the latter is one of the contenders of "largest dinosaurs of all time", with a 2.35 m (7.7 foot) tall femur.
 (However, some traits of the vertebrae of Ruyangosaurus suggest it is a titanosaur, perhaps an Andesaurus-relative, perhaps a colossosaur.)
-Huabeisaurus may be a later Late Cretaceous euhelopodid.
+Huabeisaurus may be a later Late Cretaceous euhelopodid; alternatively, it might be an andesauroid.
 Gannansaurus (from near the end of the Cretaceous) seems to be the youngest known euhelopodid.

 Titanosauria (Cretaceous) were the dominant group of Cretaceous sauropods in most parts of the world.
 They were very diverse.
 The different groups share:

 Our understanding of titanosaur phylogeny is, quite frankly, a mess.
 There are a lot of phylogenetic analysis using quite a number of taxa (titanosaurs represent nearly 1/2 of all sauropod genera!), but very little in the way of consensus between them.
-We are using a grossly simplified version here.
-Chubutisaurus of late Early Cretaceous Argentina and Wintonotitan of late Early Cretaceous Australia are very close to Titanosauria but seem to lie outside the clade.
-The earliest branching member of Titanosauria is Andesaurus, while newly (2021) named Ninjatitan is the oldest of all definite titanosaurs.
+We are using a grossly simplified version here, based on a combination of several (conflicting!) recent studies.
+The earliest branching member of Titanosauria is Andesaurus and its kin, while newly (2021) named Ninjatitan is the oldest of all definite titanosaurs: its position within Titanosauria is very poorly constrained at present.

-The Diamantinasauria of the Early Late Cretaceous are a newly-recognized group of early-branching titanosaurus.
+The Diamantinasauria of the Early Late Cretaceous are a newly-recognized group of early-branching titanosaurs (or just outside Titanosauria) (or a subgroup of the derived Saltasauroidea: I SAID the phylogeny is a mess...).
 Two of these taxa, South American Sarmientosaurus and Australian Diamantinasaurus are known from nearly complete skulls.
+Wintonotitan (also from the late Early Cretaceous of Australia) also seems to be a diamantinasaur.
+A specimen of Diamantinasaurus once considered its own taxon ("Australotitan") is nearly as big as the Argentine giant titanosaurs.

 Malawisaurus of the Early Cretaceous of eastern Africa is the oldest known member of Lithostrotia ("stone skins"), the clade of titanosaurs known to have osteoderms.
 (However, it might be that osteoderms are found even more basally within Titanosauria).
 This "armor" may not have been for protection, however; these osteoderms seem to have been sparse on the backs of the dinosaurs, separated by lots of skin.
 Furthermore the bone texture is quite "spongy".
 One possibility is that these osteoderms really functioned as a mineral store that the body could draw upon; for instance, during harsh seasons or when females were producing eggs.